aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 Sets a value indicating whether the generated spreadsheet will contain a vertical scroll bar.
 The default value is true.
-**Example**
-The following code makes the vertical scroll bar invisible for the spreadsheet.

 **Parameters:**
 | Parameter | Type | Description |